heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 # MSA node.js stater.
 Based on event-driven architecture.

-This project forked from moleculer framework which is node.js msa framework. it is modifed for creating service for me.
+This project forked from moleculer framework basic template. this is node.js msa framework and applied event driven architecute.
+Added several changes by me.

 - Added test code for TDD.
 - Added login/signup for basic pattern of usage.